 The Top 8 Breeds Considered Most Suitable for Show Jumping

-Noting the genetic characteristics that make it more probable that you’re buying the right horse and after comparing performances historically as well as gathering information from the Federation Equine International (FEI), these are the top 10 breeds of horses in show jumping.
+Noting the genetic characteristics that make it more probable that you’re buying the right horse and after comparing performances historically as well as gathering information from the Federation Equine International (FEI), these are the top 10 best hunter-jumper breeds.

 - Dutch Warmblood